FNALLPC/LPCTriggerHATS/_episodes/03-FindingTriggerInfo.md

  * The L1 seed of a HLT path is always the first module (after the `HLTBeginSequence`) starting with the name `hltL1sXXXX`
  * Click on `hltL1sETM50ToETM120`
  * In the right panel, the `L1SeedsLogicalExpression` shows the L1 seeds used by the path.
+> ## Checklist
 > You should see the same L1 seeds that you find from OMS.
 {: .checklist}

 ### Inspecting a HLT configuration
 `hltGetConfiguration` is the official command to retrive a HLT configuration from the database.<br>
+> ## Caution
-> Since this involves connecting to the confdb database directly, this command should never be used in a large number of jobs or programatic loop.
-It should only be used interactively.
+> Since `hltGetConfiguration` involves connecting to the confdb database directly, this command should never be used in a large number of jobs or programatic loop. **It should only be used interactively.**
 {: .caution}
 ~~~
 ssh -f -N -D 1080 <yourUserName>@lxplus.cern.ch